Email Spoofing

 - DKIM (DomainKeys Identified Mail): Adds a digital signature to the email header, which the receiving server can verify to ensure the email has not been tampered with and is from the claimed domain.

 - DMARC (Domain-based Message Authentication, Reporting & Conformance): Uses SPF and DKIM to provide instructions to receiving mail servers on how to handle emails that fail authentication checks.
-It also provides reporting capabilities to monitor and improve email authentication practices.

 - Email Gateways: Deploy email security gateways that filter incoming emails for spam, malware, and phishing emails.